tyjo/luminate/README.md

 	A : the matrix of taxa interactions g : relative growth rate vector
 	B : effects of external perturbation
-	dimensions : the names of each dimension (taxon) in A and g effect-dimensions : the names of each column on B
 ```
+The rows of each matrix, `A, g, B`, are coordinates under the additive log ratio transformation.
 Bootstrap one-sided p-values are in `A_pval`, `g_pval`, `B_pval`.
 These are the estimated probabilities that the nonzero coefficients estimated on the training data have the same sign.
 For example, if `A_{ij} = 1` the computed p-value is `Prob(A_{ij} > 0)`.
 Note, the minimum possible p-value is `1/b` so p-values below this threshold will appear as zeros.

 ### Predict (Experimental)